bentalebahmed/BlueUnity/README.md

 ## Installation

+1) Create new Unity project.

+2) Switch to Android build profile

+3) In Player Settings -> Publishing Settings -> Build : enable Custom Main Manifest.

+4) Also in Player Settings -> Other Settings -> Minimum API Level : set it to API level 27

+5) Check in Player Settings -> Other Settings, if you have the option 'Application Entry Point', make sure to set it to Activity and not GameActivity as the plugin uses custom Android Manifest (Found that in Unity 6).

-Import `UnityAndroidBluetooth.unitypackage` (V3) into a Unity project.
+6) Import `UnityAndroidBluetooth.unitypackage` (V3).
 In the Scenes folder, you will find a scene "SampleScene" to test the Bluetooth plugin.
-Make sure to set the minimum Android API level to API level 27 from Player Settings.

-I used Unity 2020.3.28f1 LTS to create and build my apk for this plug-in.
+> Note: Pluging was tested on `Unity 2020.3.28f1` and `Unity 6000.0.38f1` on a Samsung A53 that runs Android 14 (API 34) with a HC-05 bluetooth module.

 ## Usage